SamSun0530/SamSun-s-projects/README.md

 - Who will use it?

-  Any player access to this blackjack game application
+  Any player who wants to play blackjack game

 - Why is this project of interest to you?